Scripts

 }

-• Drag the script on the Spawner in the hierarchy view:
+- Drag the script on the

-• Remove the Cube from hierarchy:
+from hierarchy:

-• Drag cube prefab to public variable Object to Spawn.
+- Drag cube prefab to public variable

-• Press the play button and test the preview:
+- Press the play button and test the preview:

 Rigidbodies enable your GameObjects to act under the control of physics.
 The Rigidbody can receive forces and torque to make your objects move in a realistic way:

-• Add a Rigidbody to Cube prefab.
+- Add a Rigidbody to Cube prefab.

-• Press the play button and test the preview:
+- Press the play button and test the preview:

 Colliders are a component that allows the game object they're attached to to react to other colliders provided that one of the game objects has a rigidbody component attached.

-• Add a Box Collider to Image target:
+- Add a Box Collider to Image target:

-• Press the play button and test the preview:
+- Press the play button and test the preview:

 The spawn point is not high enough and there are a lot of cubes.
 So we will change the Y axis of the spawn point and make a script to destroy the cubes after a certain period.

-• Set the Spawner position:
+- Set the Spawner

 # Modify Cubes